ipfs/boxo/ipld/car/cmd/car/README.md

    car [global options] command [command options] [arguments...]

 COMMANDS:
-   create, c      Create a car file detach-index   Detach an index to a detached file extract, x     Extract the contents of a car when the car encodes UnixFS data filter, f      Filter the CIDs in a car
+   compile        compile a car file from a debug patch create, c      Create a car file debug          debug a car file detach-index   Detach an index to a detached file extract, x     Extract the contents of a car when the car encodes UnixFS data filter, f      Filter the CIDs in a car